-The Nuclear Window is a special multilateral funding mechanism within the Northern Dimension Environmental Partnership (NDEP) Support Fund for activities to manage the nuclear legacy from the operations of the Soviet-era nuclear powered vessels in North West Russia.
+The Nuclear Window was a special multilateral funding mechanism within the Northern Dimension Environmental Partnership (NDEP) Support Fund for activities to manage the nuclear legacy from the operations of the Soviet-era nuclear powered vessels in North West Russia.

-The Nuclear Window complements Russian and bilateral funded programmes aimed at the decommissioning of nuclear-powered vessels, provision of safe and secure infrastructure for nuclear materials and the safe removal of spent nuclear fuel from the region.
+The Nuclear Window complemented Russian and bilateral funded programmes aimed at the decommissioning of nuclear-powered vessels, provision of safe and secure infrastructure for nuclear materials and the safe removal of spent nuclear fuel from the region.

 Key NDEP Nuclear Window funded projects include:

 The construction of facilities and the provision of equipment for the safe and secure handling and transport of spent nuclear fuel located in the dry storage units from the former coastal technical base at Andreeva Bay.
-This major project (~€60 million) was essentially completed in 2017 and the shipment of spent fuel to the nuclear reprocessing plant in Mayak in the Ural Mountains is in progress.
+This major project was completed in 2017 and the shipment of spent fuel to the nuclear reprocessing plant in Mayak in the Ural Mountains is in progress.
 Over 20,000 spent nuclear fuel assemblies will be removed over a period of several years.

-Decommissioning of a derelict and heavily contaminated former spent fuel storage facility (Building No.5) at Andreeva Bay which still contains six spent fuel assemblies ((SFAs) out of a total number of over 20,000 which had been transferred to the dry storage units).
-The building represents a significant radiological and environmental risk.
-Remotely operated equipment to retrieve and remove the SFA from the building has been development and successfully trialed in a mock-up facility.
-The installation and commissioning of the equipment will take place to enable the recovery and removal of the SFAs in 2019.
-The total project cost is about €5 million.
+Decommissioning of a derelict and heavily contaminated former spent fuel storage facility (Building No.5) at Andreeva Bay which contained six spent fuel assemblies ((SFAs) out of a total number of over 20,000 which had been transferred to the dry storage units).
+The building represented a significant radiological and environmental risk.
+Remotely operated equipment to retrieve and remove the SFA from the building was been development and the installation and commissioning of the equipment and removal of the SFAs was completed in 2019.

 Removal of spent nuclear fuel (SNF) from the reactors of the Papa class submarine (NPS 501) with the help of specialised equipment.
 Following the manufacture and supply of the defueling equipment and preparation of the supporting infrastructure, both reactors were successfully defueled, the SNF was transported to Mayak (under US funding) and the reactor compartment was formed into a three-compartment unit and subsequently transferred to Sayda Bay in Murmansk region for long-term storage in 2015.
-The total project cost was about €12 million.

-- Decommissioning of the service ship Lepse which contains a large amount of spent fuel from icebreaker defueling operations was safely towed from Murmansk to Nerpa shipyard where it was dismantled to leave two large storage packages (LSPs).
-The aft LSP containing radioactive waste has been removed to the nearby Sayda Bay facility for long-term storage.
-Infrastructure and equipment required for the safe removal of the spent nuclear fuel from Lepse was completed in 2018 and the start of the SNF removal operations is planned for late 2018.
-It will take some 18 months for all of the SNF to be removed from the storage tanks and transported to Atomflot (Murmansk) and then to Mayak.
-The total project cost is about €53 million.
+- Decommissioning of the service ship Lepse.
+The Lepse contained a large amount of spent fuel from icebreaker defueling operations.
+The Lepsewas safely towed from Murmansk to Nerpa shipyard where it was dismantled to leave two large storage packages (LSPs).
+The aft LSP containing radioactive waste was removed to the nearby Sayda Bay facility for long-term storage.
+Infrastructure and equipment required for the safe removal of the spent nuclear fuel from Lepse was completed in 2018 and the start of the SNF removal operations was completed in 2020.